 Not minor if: The licensee conditions or licensee documentation required compliance with NFPA standards; or the sprinkler system was not in compliance with NFPA 13 standards and the licensee did not establish a deviation from the AHJ.

-Example h: Following a loss of power to a furnace, the inspectors identified a failure of both the procedure and the operator to adequately verify vessel status which resulted in a boot seal separation and a combustible gas flare.
+Example 3h: Following a loss of power to a furnace, the inspectors identified a failure of both the procedure and the operator to adequately verify vessel status which resulted in a boot seal separation and a combustible gas flare.
 The procedure was inadequate in providing operator guidance to assess all areas of the furnace.
 The inspectors noted that the operator had all the physical information present to assess vessel status.

 The violation: The licensee committed to following procedures in the license application.
 The activity (operator assessment of vessel status) was not performed in accordance with procedures.